"I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well." - Psalm 139:14 (NIV)

 Own every characteristic that makes you, you, because you're a reflection of God who created you in His image.

-Man looks at our outward appearance, but God (thankfully) looks at our heart :).
+People may look at our outward appearance, but God (thankfully) looks at our hearts.

 Know someone who'd benefit from today's message?
 Share it with a friend!